AnObfuscator/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 * 26 tBodyGyro-std()-Z numeric

 ### tBodyGyroJerk
-tBodyAccJerk is the derivative with respect to time (d/dt) of tBodyGyro.
+tBodyGyroJerk is the derivative with respect to time (d/dt) of tBodyGyro.

 The means & standard deviations for each X, Y, and Z calculation were then averaged for that particular Activity & SubjectID.